kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

     - Fix a simple break
     - Lint a piece of code
   - `2`:
-    - Search and replace of a variable in the entire code (including running tests!)
+    - Search and replace of a variable in the entire code base (including running tests!)
     - Write a unit test
   - `3`:
     - Refactor a piece of code